bwack/Versa64Cart/README.md

 Rev. 1.2 was designed by Sven Peterson in eagle.
 It is a complete redrawn schematic and layout.

 ## changes Rev 1.1 -> 1.2
+- A reset button

-- Jumpers moved to outer edge
+- Jumpers accessible on outer edge.*
-- Solder jumpers at the top layer.
+- Solder jumpers at the top layer
 - Documentation
+* Remember to turn off the computer before changing the jumpers.

 ![boardimages](v1.2&#32;(eagle)/pictures/Versa64Cart_scan_both_sides.jpg)

 ## Versa64Cart on YouTube